Conference Call Confirms Tesla's Model 3 Faces Huge Problems

 Tesla Energy Cells

 Are any cells for Tesla Energy products now being made at the Gigafactory?
-(We know, for instance, that the cells for the South Australia project were manufactured by Samsung.)
+(We know, for instance, that the cells for the South Australia project were manufactured by Samsung (OTC:SSNLF).)

 No one asked, and Tesla did not volunteer the information.